develohpanda/Bot-Hackfest/README.md

 - [C# samples](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp)

 # Features of the HackfestBotBase
-All of the features below, posting and recieving messages, and handling basic conversation flow, are implemented in the `DemoDialog.cs` example class.
+All of the features below, posting and receiving messages, and handling basic conversation flow, are implemented in the `DemoDialog.cs` example class.
 When you first run the project, this is the dialog that will power the conversation (as configured in `MessageControler.cs`).

 This project is built on top of the base bot project by Microsoft, so all of the documentation on MSDN is still relevant.
 However some patterns and helpers have been developed while building another prototype and developing internal IP, which are included within this project.